 MapQuest has links in its Help section that you can use to report a problem with driving directions or a map (see MapQuest Help).
 Once you submit a report, MapQuest can begin the process of fixing the error.
 MapQuest will report the error to its data providers, who will confirm it (typically using human beings who actually drive out to the location and check it with their own eyes), correct it and then supply the new, corrected information to MapQuest.

-For more information on MapQuest.com and related topics, check out the links on the next page.
+For more information on MapQuest.com and related topics, check out the links below.

 Related HowStuffWorks Articles

 More Great Links